tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/操作指南/实例日常操作/立即下线实例_intl_en.md

 ## Overview

-When you return an instance or your account balance is insufficient to pay the fees of a pay-as-you-go instance, the instance will be moved to the recycle bin.
+When you return an instance, your monthly subscribed instance expires, or your account balance is insufficient to pay the fees of a pay-as-you-go instance, the instance will be moved to the recycle bin.
 If you have backed up your data and you are sure that you don't need the instance any more, you can release all its resources during the retention period to avoid resource waste.

 ## Prerequisites